Misogyny in rap music: Partner violence in hip hop

 A related sub-theme involves boasting about sex acts that harm or are painful for women.
-Many misogynistic rap songs also portray women as untrustworthy or unworthy of respect.
+Some misogynistic rap songs portray women as untrustworthy or unworthy of respect.
 Women are depicted as femmes fatales, "gold diggers", and as dishonest about sexual matters.
 Tupac Shakur (Hell 4 A Hustler) asks, "Why plant seeds in a dirty bitch, waitin' to trick me?
 Not the life for me".
 At the same time pimps are glorified; their ability to control and exploit women is praised.